 The 2019-20 Proposed Budget was introduced to the Board of Education at its June 6th meeting.
-The Board will vote to approve a final budget at its June 20th meeting.
+The Board approved the final budget at its June 20th meeting.
 Click here to view the 2019-20 Proposed Budget.
+The budget has been submitted to the County Office of Education (SCOE) for review.
+In the coming months SCOE will notify the District whether its budget is approved.

-The Sacramento City Unified School District’s budget was previously disapproved twice because its costs exceed its revenues and it cannot financially sustain itself in future years.
+Previously, the Sacramento City Unified School District’s 2018-19 budget was disapproved twice by SCOE because its costs exceed its revenues.
+The District cannot financially sustain itself in future years.
 As of June 6th, the District faces a $26 million structural budget deficit that it must eliminate to avoid running out of cash in the 2020-21 fiscal year, and save our schools from a state takeover.
 Click here to read the Sacramento County Office of Education’s August 2018 letter disapproving the district’s adopted budget and calling on the District to make more cuts or find cost savings.

 A December 2018 fiscal health risk analysis by the state’s Fiscal Crisis Management and Assistance Team (FCMAT) identified the source of the District’s fiscal challenges.
 FCMAT found that the District spends 91 percent of every dollar on employee benefits and salaries–6 percent more than the average for unified school districts in California.